Image

 The IAM Team at UN DESA

 Resilient, inclusive, and sustainable infrastructure has an impact on the achievement of over 90% of the SDGs and their targets.
-The Infrastructure Asset Management (IAM) team at UN DESA, together with UNCDF, UNOPS and a growing global team of experts, are implementing a comprehensive programme of capacity development activities for local and central governments across the globe.
+The Infrastructure Asset Management (IAM) team at UN DESA, together with UNOPS and a growing global team of experts, are implementing a comprehensive programme of capacity development activities for local and central governments across the globe.
 The goal is to maximize the service value of public infrastructure investments and leverage them to finance sustainable development for generations to come.
-Project activities are currently funded by the UN Peace and Development Fund and the UN’s Regular Programme of Technical Cooperation.
+Project activities are currently funded by the UN Peace and Development Fund, the Coalition for Disaster Resilient Infrastructure (CDRI) and the UN’s Regular Programme of Technical Cooperation.

 Why does IAM matter?